Frederick Abel: Notable work

 One of the most important of his investigations had to do with the manufacture of guncotton, and he developed a process, consisting essentially of reducing the nitrated cotton to fine pulp, which enabled it to be safely manufactured and at the same time yielded the product in a form that increased its usefulness.
 This work to an important extent prepared the way for the "smokeless powders" which came into general use towards the end of the 19th century; cordite, the type adopted by the British government in 1891, was invented jointly by him and Sir James Dewar.
 He and Dewar were unsuccessfully sued by Alfred Nobel over infringement of Nobel's patent for a similar explosive called ballistite, the case finally being resolved in the House of Lords in 1895.
 He also extensively researched the behaviour of black powder when ignited, with the Scottish physicist Sir Andrew Noble.
 At the request of the British government, he devised the Abel test, a means of determining the flash point of petroleum products.
 His first instrument, the open-test apparatus, was specified in an Act of Parliament in 1868 for officially specifying petroleum products.
 It was superseded in August 1879 by the much more reliable Abel close-test instrument.
 Under his leadership, first, guncotton was developed at Waltham Abbey Royal Gunpowder Mills, patented in 1865, then, the propellant cordite, patented in 1889.
 In electricity, Abel studied the construction of electrical fuses and other applications of electricity to warlike purposes.

 Leadership and honours

-He was elected a Fellow of the Royal Society in 1860 and received their Royal Medal in 1887.
+Abel was elected a Fellow of the Royal Society in 1860 and received their Royal Medal in 1887.
 He was president of the Chemical Society (1875–77), of the Institution of Electrical Engineers (then the Society of Telegraph Engineers) (1877), of the Institute of Chemistry (1881–82) and of the Society of Chemical Industry (1882–83).
-He was also president of the Iron and Steel Institute in 1891 and was awarded the Bessemer Gold Medal in 1897 for his work on problems of steel manufacture.
+He was also president of the Iron and Steel Institute in 1891, and was awarded the Bessemer Gold Medal in 1897 for his work on problems of steel manufacture.
 He was awarded the Telford Medal by the Institution of Civil Engineers in 1879.